woocommerce/woocommerce/readme.txt

 2. Using an FTP program, or your hosting control panel, upload the unzipped plugin folder to your WordPress installation’s wp-content/plugins/ directory.
 3. Activate the plugin from the Plugins menu within the WordPress admin.

+== FAQ ==

+For further documentation on using WooCommerce, please sign up for free at http://www.woothemes.com/.
+This will provide access to extensive WooCommerce Codex, documentation and tips.

 == Changelog ==

 = 1.0.2 - 02/10/2011 =